-Challenge Gaps Measures S Current and future shortage of maritime professionals Restricted shore-to-ship mobility Educational restrictions Public image of the profession Study programme offered by MET institutions should include topics/courses covering subjects beyond and above STCW requirements.
-An EU alliance of MET institutions should be proposed, aiming to promote harmonised education of the workforce for the EU maritime industry, both d future shortag professionals Coordinated action (at EU level) should be initiated, aiming to change public perception of the maritime industry, particularly in respect of seafarers. anc industry, particularly in respect of seatarers.
-Current MET institutions should be encouraged to increase a number and scope of study programmes aiming to up-skill the maritime industry workforce.
+Challenges Gaps Measures Current and future shortage of maritime professionals Restricted shore-to-ship mobility Educational restrictions The public image of the profession The study programme offered by MET institutions should include topics/courses covering subjects beyond and above STCW requirements.
+An EU alliance of MET institutions should be proposed, aiming to promote harmonised workforce education for the EU maritime industry, both aboard and ashore.
+Coordinated action (at the EU level) should be initiated, aiming to change public perception of the maritime industry, particularly in respect of seafarers.
+MET institutions should be encouraged to increase the number and scope of study programmes aiming to up-skill the maritime industry workforce.
 Mobility issues Resistance to relocate Labour competition Inadequate communication The courses aiming to upgrade or re-skill shore workers associated with the maritime industry should be promoted.
-Student exchange between MET institutions across the EU should be further promoted to ensure appropriate understanding of different cultures.
-Mob Academic staff exchange should be further promoted to accelerate update and harmonisation of study programmes among different institutions.
-Communic ation issues Inadequate communication Cultural differences Courses aiming to upgrade seafarers' communication and language skills should be promoted.
+Student exchange between MET institutions across the EU should be further promoted to ensure an appropriate understanding of different cultures.
+Academic staff exchange should be further promoted to accelerate the update and harmonisation of study programmes among different institutions.

-According to one research, "the industry employers surveyed seemed to consider transferrable skills such as communication, problem solving, adaptability, self-management, and team work more important than disciplinary technical skills".
+&lt;sup>79 According to one research report, "...the industry employers surveyed seemed to consider transferrable skills such as communication, problem solving, adaptability, self-management, and team work more essential than disciplinary technical skills".
 Peggy Shu-Ling Chen, at al., Employability skills of maritime business graduates: industry perspectives, WMU Journal of Maritime Affairs (2018) 17:267-292.